 The Navigation State information flow follows this sequence:

-- Activity Options needed to launch activities inside the Instrument Cluster display (see more details at ActivityOptions.
+- Activity options needed to launch activities inside the Instrument Cluster display.
+To learn more, see ActivityOptions.

 - A navigation app (such as Google Maps for Android Automotive or any maps app